How to Maximize Your SUV's Cargo Space for a Road Trip

 Vertical space is your friend.
 If your SUV has roof rails, use them!
 A roof box or a sturdy cargo basket can double your carrying capacity for bulky but lighter items vertical space using roof.
 Just make sure whatever you strap up there is secured like it's going into orbit.
 I once saw a guy lose a kayak off his roof rack on I-95.
 Not pretty.

 For items you need to access quickly, consider cargo nets or organizers.
 These prevent your gear from becoming a dangerous projectile in a sudden stop prevent items from shifting.
 It's like shelving for your trunk.
-I used to just have a pile of camping gear that would tumble out every time I opened the hatch.
+A loose pile of camping gear will tumble out every time you open the hatch.
 Brilliant engineering.

 Don't forget about modular systems.
 Some aftermarket racks can add a second tier of storage, effectively giving you more space without taking up more ground footprint second level of arms.
 This is especially useful if you're hauling multiple types of gear, like bikes and a cargo box.
 It's the $500 version of just buying a bigger car, but way cheaper.